-The students in our first Honors Capstone cohort, which took place during the Spring 2020 semester, have used the following adjectives in describing their experiences in learning about community technology and innovative projects in RVA: new friendships generator, resilience, creativity, evolving, shared vision, connections, safety, and welcoming resources to support our treasured communities.
+The students in our first two Honors Capstone cohorts, which took place during the Spring and Fall 2020 semesters have used the following adjectives in describing their experiences in learning about community technology and innovative projects in RVA: new friendships generator, resilience, creativity, evolving, shared vision, connections, safety, and welcoming resources to support our treasured communities.
 Through our Capstone students' research and intensive study, we hope to inform as well as recognize civic and academic agencies for their work within our City of Richmond communities.

 Thank you, Class of 2020, for your bold, robust, and inspiring collective connections and community collaboration within the Honors Capstone Course.

 Visit our Capstone & Networking page to learn more about the HONR 494: Capstone course.

 Links to more information about college student food insecurity

 - Majority of College Students Experience Food Insecurity, Housing Insecurity, or Homelessness

 - Fast Facts: Tuition Costs of Colleges and Universities

 Links to more information about VCU Ram Pantry

 Links for more information about increasing food retail access